Last updated on December 5, 2022

 More info

-Another infinite-mana, instant-win combo that’s relatively easy to pull off.
+Here's another infinite-mana, instant-win combo that’s relatively easy to pull off.
 Irencrag Feat provides you with seven red mana, but also restricts you to casting one more spell that turn.
 But, this doesn’t prevent it from getting copied.
-So, tap Prismite to get a blue mana and just copy Irencrag with Nivix Guildmage.
-Then you can copy it again, again, and again to get an infinite amount of mana, which you can use to activate Nivix Guildmage’s draw/discard ability and get a spell like Banefire to kill off your opponent.
+So, use Prismite to pay and get a blue mana, and copy Irencrag Feat with Nivix Guildmage.
+Then you can copy it again, again, and again to get an infinite amount of mana, which Prismite turns into infinite colored mana.
+You can use that mana to activate Nivix Guildmage’s looting ability and get a spell like Banefire to kill off your opponent.

 More info